Sappyhad/java-learning/README.md

 ## How to Use This Repository?

 You can browse the code of each mini-program to understand its functionality and application.
 You can also download the source code and experiment with it locally on your computer.
-Each program includes installation and execution instructions in its own directory.

 ## How Can I Contribute?